yugabyte/yugabyte-db/docs/content/preview/secure/enable-authentication/ysql-login-profiles.md

   For more information on these authentication methods, refer to [Client Authentication](https://www.postgresql.org/docs/11/client-authentication.html) in the PostgreSQL documentation.

-- If the cluster SSL mode is allow or prefer, a single user login attempt can trigger two failed login attempts.
+- If the cluster SSL mode is `allow` or `prefer`, a single user login attempt can trigger two failed login attempts.
 For more information on SSL modes in PostgreSQL, refer to [SSL Support](https://www.postgresql.org/docs/11/libpq-ssl.html) in the PostgreSQL documentation.
-- The \h and \dg meta commands do not currently provide information about PROFILE and ROLE PROFILE catalog objects.
+- The `\h` and `\dg` meta commands do not currently provide information about PROFILE and ROLE PROFILE catalog objects.